-Welcome and show hospitality to people coming to worship St. Joseph.
-This includes but not limited to assist people with special needs, such as assist with handicap doors, providing directions, distributing parish information and assisting the ushers in emergencies.
-A successful greeter is one who enjoys meeting and greeting people, especially those who may be strangers and helping all who enter our church doors feel welcome.
-Time commitment: Check-in 10 minutes prior to Mass; approximately one-hour commitment per month
+Welcome and show hospitality to people coming to worship St. Joseph by greeting them at the main entrance and opening the door for them.
+This includes but not limited to assist to people with special needs, such as assist with the handicap door, providing directions, distributing parish information, and assisting the ushers in emergencies.
+A successful greeter is one who enjoys meeting and greeting people, especially those who may be strangers, and helping all who enter our church doors feel welcome.
+Time commitment: Check-in 20 minutes prior to Mass; approximately one-hour commitment per month.

 606 – Lector (Adults & Youth)

 Proclaim the first and/or second readings and intercessory prayers during Mass.
 A successful Lector is a competent proclaimer of the Word and can easily be understood by those listening in the congregation.
 This is enhanced by a commitment to prayer and preparation prior.
 Physical requirements include the ability to process down the center aisle holding the Lectionary overhead as well as easily climb and descend stairs.
 Volunteers are required to attend a training session.
 Time commitment: Provide time at home to study the Word to be proclaimed in preparation.
 Check-in at sacristy 15 minutes prior to Mass.

 Set out the cups, plates, hosts, and wine before each liturgy.
 Purify and store all vessels after Mass.
 A successful Sacristan handles sacred vessels with reverence and willingness to serve behind the scenes as needed.
 The physical requirements are to climb and descend stairs carrying small objects, climb a 3-foot ladder to retrieve and return objects from cupboards.
 Time commitment: Check-in at sacristy 40 minutes prior to Mass and perform post-Mass activities 20 minutes after Mass.